crytic/building-secure-contracts/program-analysis/echidna/assertion-checking.md

 However, there are some issues:

-* It doesn't compile if `f` is declared as `internal` or `external`.
+* It does not compile if `f` is declared as `internal` or `external`
-* It is unclear which arguments should be used to call `f`.
+* It is unclear which arguments should be used to call `f`
-* If `f` reverts, the property will fail.
+* The property will fail if `f` reverts,

-In general, we recommend following [John Regehr's recommendation](https://blog.regehr.org/archives/1091) on how to use assertions:
+In general, we recommend following [John Regehr's advice](https://blog.regehr.org/archives/1091) on using assertions:

-* Do not force any side effect during the assertion checking.
+* Do not force any side effects during the assertion checking.
 For instance: `assert(ChangeStateAndReturn() == 1)`
 * Do not assert obvious statements.
 For instance `assert(var >= 0)` where `var` is declared as `uint`.

 Finally, please **do not use** `require` instead of `assert`, since Echidna will not be able to detect it (but the contract will revert anyway).

 ## Summary: Assertion Checking

-The following summarizes the run of echidna on our example:
+The following summarizes the run of Echidna on our example:

 ```solidity
 contract Incrementor {